planetrobbie/www.yet.org/content/posts/2014-09-18-nsxv-troubleshooting.md

 tags: ['howto', 'nsx']
 ---

-Last week we reviewed all the tips & tricks to troubleshoot *Open vSwitch* and *OpenStack Neutron*. *NSX vSphere* (NSX-v) is a different beast, mostly because it leverage *VMware Distributed Switch* (VDS) instead of *Open vSwitch*.
-I spent the last few days gathering all the CLI to troubleshoot it.
-So I'm pleased to share my findings with all of you.
+[Last week](/2014/09/openvswitch-troubleshooting/) we reviewed all the tips & tricks to troubleshoot *Open vSwitch* and *OpenStack Neutron*. *NSX vSphere* (NSX-v) is a different beast, mostly because it leverage *VMware Distributed Switch* (VDS) instead of *Open vSwitch*.
+As a cheatsheet, I'm gathering all the CLI to troubleshoot it over here, for easy cut & past, some commands are damn long.
+But wait don't forget the tab completion on our NSX CLI, it's pretty nice ;) But you have to know where to start, hope this helps.

 <!-- more -->

 ### NSX vSphere Web UI

-Before jumping into the marvelous world of command lines, as a starter, we'll check the state of the environment from the *vSphere Web Client UI*.
+Before jumping into the marvelous world of command lines, as a starter, we'll check the state of the environment from the *vSphere Web Client UI* standpoint.

 Authenticate to your web client, and click on `Network & Security > Installation > Management`.